HL7/terminology-fundamentals-ig/input/pagecontent/cld.md

 				clause.)
 Therefore the Value Set Definition LockedDate may be overridden by a specific CLD Code System Version within the CLD.</p>
                 <p>
                 </p>
                 <p>When a LockedDate is specified, the Value Set Definition Version is considered "Locked" for all uses.
-The Value Set Expansion Code Set provided by a Value Set Definition with LockedDate specified <b><i>will always be the one determined by the LockedDate</i></b><a href="#_bookmark89"><b><i>16</i></b>.</a> Otherwise, the Value Set Definition is considered to be "unlocked" and may have different Value Set Expansion Code Sets as underlying Code Systems and/or Value Set Definitions evolve.</p>
+The Value Set Expansion Code Set provided by a Value Set Definition with LockedDate
+				specified <b><i>will always be the one determined by the LockedDate</i></b>.
+Otherwise, the Value Set Definition is considered to be "unlocked" and may have different Value Set Expansion Code Sets as underlying Code Systems and/or Value Set Definitions evolve.</p>
+				<p>Note: The use of LockedDate does not guarantee that expansion of a Value Set Definition in different environments (e.g., two different terminology services) will result in the same Value Set Expansion
+				Code Set.
+For example, environment A contains SNOMED International Edition - v01.2017 while environment B contains SNOMED International Edition – v07.2017.
+A locked date set to August 1st of 2017 may be resolved, based upon environment default behavior, to the “most recently available version" <b>installed in the server performing the expansion</b>, which in this example, would be different in environments A and B.</p>
             </td>
             <td>
                 <p><i>A LockedDate is best used when there is a need to lock all referenced Value Set Definitions that are included in the CLD to a specific Code System version</i>.</p>
-                <p>If an author wishes to lock a small subset of concepts needed for the Value Set Definition to a specific Code System version (versus all referenced Value Set Definitions), the author should not use the LockedDate, and instead use the appropriate function in the CLD grammar chosen<a href="#_bookmark91">17</a> and make the “lock” occur <i>within the CLD clause grammar</i>.
-The LockedDate is used as the effective date to determine the most recent versions of all referenced Code Systems and referenced Value Set Definition versions as of that specified date.
-If a Code System version is defined on the LockedDate, that new version is the “most current version”.</p> Given that LockedDate affects the Value Set Expansion Code Set to be used in an implementation independent of the Binding Stability within a model binding, and that LockedDate supersedes the “Static Date” that can be used to define model binding stability, it is important for model binding to consider the CLD content and any included LockedDate.&nbsp;
+                <p>If an author wishes to lock a small subset of concepts needed for the Value Set Definition to a specific Code System version (versus all referenced Value Set Definitions),
+				the author should not use the LockedDate, and instead use the appropriate function in the CLD grammar chosen and make the “lock” occur
+				<i>within the CLD clause grammar</i>.
+The LockedDate is used as the effective date to determine the most recent versions of all referenced Code Systems and
+				referenced Value Set Definition versions as of that specified date.
+If a Code System version is defined on the LockedDate, that new version is the “most current version”.</p>
+				<p>Given that LockedDate affects the Value Set Expansion Code Set to be used in an implementation independent of the Binding Stability within a model binding, and that LockedDate
+				supersedes the “Static Date” that can be used to define model binding stability, it is important for model binding to consider the CLD content and any included LockedDate.&nbsp;</p>
             </td>
-            <td>TS</td>
+            <td>??? (previously TS but I think it should be <a href="https://hl7.org/fhir/datatypes.html#dateTime">dateTime</a></td>
             <td>0..1</td>
         </tr>
         <tr>